kowhai-2018/fishlist/README.md

 ## What you've got

 The original developers left you a rough client/server architecture.
 The server seems to have some authentication code on it.
 The client looks as if they were starting to sketch out a layout using [Semantic UI React](https://react.semantic-ui.com).
+And hey, look, there's a few tests in there!

 There's a couple of database tables: one primitive table labelled "fish", and a users table with a test user in it.
 To be frank, it looks like someone wrote a demo and tried to turn it into a functioning application...